-First, let’s take a look at the types of masks available out there:
+First, let’s take a look at the types of face masks available out there:

-- Respirators - they offer protection against particles in the air, and they form a seal around your face.
-They are designed to stop small particles such as dust, smoke, coal, flour, wood, pollen, pet hair, dander and others.
+- Respirators face mask – they offer protection against particles in the air, and they form a seal around your face.
+They are designed to stop small particles such as dust, smoke, coal, flour, wood, pollen, pet hair, dander, and others.
 The popular N95 dust masks are also respirators

 - Gas masks – they are similar to respirators, but they have something extra.
 Besides filtering particles, they are also filtering various types of gases.
 They usually have filtration cartridges that should be changed on a regular basis, once they become filled with toxins

 - PAPR-s (Power Air Purifying Respirators) – while gas masks are using the person’s breathing to draw air through the filter media, PAPR-s have a battery that runs a fan that propels the air through the filtration devices.
 So they are similar to gas masks, just that they are better for those suffering from a condition that restricts breathing.
 The device takes some of the extra strain of the lungs

 - SCBA-s (Self Contained Breathing Apparatus) – besides all of the protection offered by the previous devices, these ones also supply oxygen.
 They are heavy and expensive devices that come with large oxygen tanks of at least 30 pounds, and they are only used by professionals such as firefighters.